SnowPhoenix0105/OscilloscopeKernel/Documents/Documents.md

 ```C#
 namespace OscilloscopeKernel
 ```

+Summary:
+* main part of oscilloscope-simulation.
+* developed in .NET Standard.

 |type|name|description|
 |:-|:-|:-|
 |abstract class|[SingleThreadOscilloscope](#MultiThreadOscilloscope)|an abstract class thar describe an oscilloscope that cannot start a new draw-task while the old one has not finish|